Updated: May 23

-Growing up, we lived in the middle of an area that encompassed around 75% of the land being peat moss swamp with swamps and lakes speckled around a 20 mile X 20 Mile area.
-Needless to say, when you went outside in July in the evening, the mosquitos would almost pick you up and fly you away to their layer.
-Well, maybe not literally, but I do remember the only way we could enjoy outdoors after 7PM was to either bathe in bug spray or our Dad would be out with the fogger blasting the edges of grass and woods with what made our yard look like the trailer to Michael Jackson's Thriller.
+Growing up, we lived in the middle of an area encompassing around 75% of the land, being a peat moss swamp with swamps and lakes speckled around a 20-mile X 20 Mile area.
+When you went outside in July in the evening, the mosquitos would almost pick you up and fly you away to their layer.
+Well, maybe not literally, but I do remember the only way we could enjoy ourselves outdoors after 7 PM was to either bathe in bug spray or our Dad would be out with the fogger blasting the edges of grass and woods with what made our yard look like the trailer to Michael Jackson's Thriller.

 As the Xerces Society explains, these chemicals are used to kill sap-sucking and leaf-chewing insects; they are systemic, meaning they are absorbed by the plant tissues and expressed in all parts, including nectar and pollen.
 Bees, butterflies, and other flower-hopping insects are harmed by the residues; even at low doses, honey bees’ ability to navigate, fly and forage is affected.
-What is most worrisome is the, “prolific inclusion of these insecticides in home garden products,” notes the Xerces Society.
+What is most worrisome is the “prolific inclusion of these insecticides in home garden products,” notes the Xerces Society.
 “Home garden products containing neonicotinoids can legally be applied in far greater concentrations in gardens than they can be on farms – sometimes at concentrations as much as 120 times as great which increases the risk to pollinators.”

 Preventing Mosquitos From Breeding

-Dirty or improperly slopped gutters
+Dirty or improperly sloped gutters

-Rain water collection barrels
+Rainwater collection barrels

-Buckets, tires, pots or similar around the yard or farm
+Buckets, tires, pots, or similar around the yard or farm